 Exhaust System: Piping for removing combustion gases from engine.
 Leaks under the cab area can cause asphyxiation of the driver and/or passengers.
+Check the Exhaust System:

-- Check the exhaust system to ensure it is connected tightly, mounted securely and there are no loose clamps. - Check the exhaust system (stack/tail pipe to engine) for damage and signs of leaking rust or carbon soot).
+- ✓ to ensure it is connected tightly, mounted securely and there are no loose clamps. - From the stack / tail pipe to engine for damage.
 The exhaust system should have no cracks, holes, or severe dents.